"Of all the guys that I've worked with, by FAR the hardest working, always on time, and most honest fellows all grew up on ranches" - Edgerly, CO

 “Not Just Saving One Life, But Saving Generations To Come”

-All these activities help your son or daughter start thinking about where they fit into life and what type of contribution they want to make on the world.
+All these activities help your son start thinking about where they fit into life and what type of contribution they want to make on the world.
 The ranch allows your teen to start thinking about who they want to become and what they want to make of themselves.
 It helps them begin thinking about how they want to be remembered by you and the rest of their family and friends.
 In short, KW Legacy Ranch helps your child start thinking about building their own LEGACY.

 Learn More About Life on the Ranch

 The following is a small list of lessons and experiences that our students participate in while on the ranch.
 Imagine your child being a part of the activities below and picture the profound effect these experiences will have on the rest of their life.